Imperfect dark matter with higher derivatives: Introduction

 Remarkably, the dust action \eqref{action-dust} can be obtained by isolating the conformal mode of the metric within the mimetic dark matter scenario \cite{Chamseddine:2013kea}.
 Consider the singular conformal transformation \cite{Chamseddine:2013kea,Barvinsky:2013mea}

 where $\tilde{g}_{\mu\nu}$ is an auxiliary metric.
 The inverse contravariant metric is given by $g^{\mu\nu} = - \left( \tilde{g}^{\alpha\beta} u_\alpha u_\beta \right)^{-1} \tilde{g}^{\mu\nu}$ which after contracting both sides with $u_\mu{u}_\nu$ gives $u^\alpha u_{\alpha} = -1$.
 Note that we cannot express auxiliary metric $\tilde{g}_{\mu\nu}$ in terms of the physical metric $g_{\mu\nu}$.
 This shows that the conformal transformation \eqref{trans-mimetic} is singular and, therefore, imposing it at the level of the action yields a dynamically inequivalent theory.
 We discuss this in detail in the next section.
-Substituting \eqref{trans-mimetic} directly into the Einstein–Hilbert action\footnote{We work in units $\hbar=c=1$ such that $\Mpl=1/\sqrt{8\pi{G}}$ is the reduced Planck mass.} $S_{\rm E.H.} = \tfrac{\Mpl^2}{2} \int \sqrt{-g} R$ yields field equations equivalent to general relativity sourced by pressureless dust; the dust arises from the isolated conformal degree of freedom of the metric.
-Subsequently, it was shown that applying the singular transformation \eqref{trans-mimetic} to the Einstein–Hilbert action is classically equivalent to working entirely with the physical metric and supplementing the Einstein–Hilbert action with the dust action \eqref{action-dust} \cite{Golovnev:2013jxa}.
+Substituting \eqref{trans-mimetic} directly into the Einstein-Hilbert action\footnote{We work in units $\hbar=c=1$ such that $\Mpl=1/\sqrt{8\pi{G}}$ is the reduced Planck mass.} $S_{\rm E.H.} = \tfrac{\Mpl^2}{2} \int\D^4x \sqrt{-g} R$ yields field equations equivalent to general relativity sourced by pressureless dust; the dust arises from the isolated conformal degree of freedom of the metric.
+Subsequently, it was shown that applying the singular transformation \eqref{trans-mimetic} to the Einstein-Hilbert action is classically equivalent to working entirely with the physical metric and supplementing the Einstein-Hilbert action with the dust action \eqref{action-dust} \cite{Golovnev:2013jxa}.

 Although the Schutz formulation of dust \eqref{dust-EMT} and the mimetic dark matter action are equivalent, in the mimetic construction the dust-like component arises from the conformal degree of freedom of the metric.
 For pressureless dust, conservation of the energy–momentum tensor, $\nabla_\alpha{T}^\alpha{}_\mu=0$, implies that the four-velocity satisfies the geodesic equation